Drug and Alcohol Addiction In Rochester, Minnesota

 2016 saw a rise again in Olmsted County.
 Bringing the death count to 29.

 Finding Treatment In Rochester

-With the rise in stimulants and the potential danger of synthetic opioids, it is more important than ever to find recovery for people suffering from addiction.
-At any point, someone one can be dealt something lace with non-disclosed substance which lead to overdose.
-If you believe someone you love suffers from an addiction, do not be afraid to reach out.
+With the rise in stimulants and the potential danger of synthetic Opioids, it is more important than ever to find recovery for people suffering from addiction.
+At any point, someone can be dealt something laced with a non-disclosed substance an accidentally overdose.
+If you believe someone you love is struggling with substance abuse, do not be afraid to reach out.
 For more information, contact a treatment provider today.